Mahfuz2811/data-filter/README.md

 - Your application will be running in `http://localhost:8080`

+If you want to analyse the query then run the below query in sql editor.

+`EXPLAIN ANALYSE
+select * from user_infos where yob = 1988 and mob = 4;`

 N.B.
 If you don't use docker then you have to install all the dependency manually.

 1. php:7.4